Spatial data fusion adjusting for preferential sampling using INLA and SPDE: Discussion

 In terms of the parameter estimation, ignoring preferential sampling leads to an unreliable fixed effect posterior mean when areal data are limited, with low coverage probabilities and narrower credible intervals.
 Our model outperforms other models regarding the obtained posterior mean and credible intervals.
 As for the hyperparameters, when the spatial dependence is not strong, our model leads to a trade-off between a narrow credible intervals and the ability of covering the true value, whereas the model that just utilizes point-level data tends to have a narrower interval but low CP, and the melding model that does not adjust for preferential sampling presents a wider interval with a higher CP.
 Comparing the average posterior mean, our model outperforms the other two models.
+We also employ our approach to predict $text{PM}_{2.5}$ levels in the USA in 2019.
+Results show higher $\text{PM}_{2.5}$ values in Eastern US and California.

-We also apply our model to predict $\text{PM}_{2.5}$ levels in the USA in 2019.
-The significant preferential degree gives us evidence that the sampling scheme for the monitoring sites might be preferential.
-This needs to be taken into account when fitting a model to the data in order to obtain valid inferences.
+One limitation of our PSmelding model is that the effect of point-level data may diminish as the number of areas included in the analysis increases.
+This occurs because the size of the area likelihood tends to dominate, potentially obscuring, the influence of point data.
+When the number of areas included in the analysis is large, the influence of preferential sampling may become less pronounced or even negligible, thereby limiting the model's ability to accurately account for this phenomenon.

 Our proposed model is flexible and can be extended in a number of ways.
 For example, we could include different structures for the fixed effects, as well as additional random effects to account for different sources of variability.
-The estimation of the extended model in this way can utilize the estimation of the latent Gaussian random field using the INLA and SPDE approaches.
-We can also extend the proposed model by considering a non-Gaussian non-stationary responses. \citet{cabral2022fitting} and \citet{ngme2} describe how the INLA and SPDE approaches can be extended to the non-Gaussian case. \citet{vihrs2022approximate} proposed a log Gaussian Cox Strauss process for random repulsion and regression in point patterns---that could be also further investigated in the preferential sampling melding model.
+Inference in such an extended model can still be done by employing the discussed the INLA-SPDE approach.
+Also, we may allow the proposed model to account for non-Gaussian non-stationary responses.
+In this scenario, \citet{cabral2022fitting} and \citet{ngme2} describe how the INLA-SPDE approach can be extended to the non-Gaussian case.